FRE1066 : Level A (HE Entry Level) French II

 In consonance with the overall aims of the degree offered in SML this module will:

-1. Focus on developing students' communicative competence in the foreign language (including fluency, grammar and lexical accuracy and range)
+- Focus on developing the students' communicative competence in the foreign language (including fluency, grammar and lexical accuracy, range and pronunciation);

-3. Facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language.
+- Facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken output.

 Outline Of Syllabus